Priest Shot With Paintball Gun In Church Parking Lot; ‘It Could Have Ended Worse’

 “And then I heard a shot.”

-He turned around to take another picture – then was shot again.READ MORE: Isabel Hernandez Of Builds Ofrenda Three Times Her Size For 250 Families Ahead Of Día de Muertos
+He turned around to take another picture – then was shot again.READ MORE: 'Step In The Right Direction': CPD Unveils Tip Hotline With Big Cash Rewards

 “And then I fell here,” he said pointing to the sidewalk in front of the parking lot.

 The shooter got away.
-Pink paint splattered on his clothes – Chicago Police arrived later.
+Pink paint splattered on his clothes.
+Chicago Police arrived later.
 An officer told him he was lucky.

 “Because he said if it was closer, it might have penetrated your stomach.”

 But paintball attacks can be serious, even blind people.
 Around this time last fall, it became real in Chicago.
-Officers confiscated these guns and arresting six people.
+Officers confiscated guns and arrested six people.
 This year as a whole, there have already been several attacks.

-This priest’s ordeal makes clear people are armed and ready to possibly keep doing it.
+The priest’s ordeal makes clear people are armed and ready to possibly keep doing it.

 “Don’t take any chances with this.
-Don’t play with it that’s as simple as I can say.”MORE NEWS: Great Relief For 117 Evacuees From Afghanistan As They Arrive At O'Hare International Airport
+Don’t play with it that’s as simple as I can say.”MORE NEWS: Illinois State Police Trooper Gerald Mason Dead After Being Found Shot In His SUV On Dan Ryan Expressway

 After this attack, the church security is looking at installing security cameras.